18 Top Guatemala Packing List Items for 2023 + What to Wear & NOT to Bring

 Updated on

-Guatemala is a sought-after destination for those wishing to experience an incredibly welcoming and vibrant culture along with a diverse and gorgeous climate.
-There are tons of activities – think swimming holes, hiking trails, volcano exploration, visiting Mayan ruins – and so much to see that it can be hard to know what to pack!
+Guatemala has the largest population of any country in Central America.
+As a sought-after destination for those wishing to experience an incredibly welcoming and vibrant culture along with a diverse and gorgeous climate.
+There are tons of activities – think swimming holes, hiking trails, volcano exploration, visiting Mayan ruins – there’s so much to see that it can be hard to know what to pack!

 This guide was put together to make planning your trip easier.
 We’ll help you decide what to bring, what NOT to pack, what to wear in Guatemala, and the answers to other FAQs.
 Enjoy your trip, and be sure to bring an open heart and mind, and a carefree smile!